Wafaamohamed2/Binding/README.md

 # Views
-  1. Index.cshtml
+  1. Index.cshtml :
    - Displays tables for departments, employees, and instructors with sorting and filtering options.
    - Uses AJAX to dynamically load employee details in a partial view (EmpCard.cshtml).

-  3. New.cshtml
+  3. New.cshtml :
       Provides structured forms for adding new departments, employees, and instructors, with dynamic data binding for dropdowns.

-  4. Edit.cshtml:
+  4. Edit.cshtml :
        Allows modification of existing records while ensuring proper validation and relational data integrity.

-  5. LogIn.cshtml:
+  5. LogIn.cshtml :
        Displays the login form with fields for username, password, and a "Remember Me" option.

-  7. Register.cshtml:
+  7. Register.cshtml :
        Displays the registration form with fields for username, password, confirm password, and address.

+  9. AddRole.cshtml :
-  9. AddRole.cshtml: Displays the form for adding a new role.
+       Displays the form for adding a new role.

-  10. 4.
-Details.cshtml:
+  11. 4.
+Details.cshtml :
        Displays detailed information about an employee using the EmpCard partial view.